Year of entry 2024

 Independent Research Project MA – 60 Credits

 This module will provide you with the theoretical and methodological knowledge that will enable you to carry out an independent piece of research in the field of Performance and Cultural Industries.
 Through lectures and seminars, you will consider the roles and responsibilities of Arts and Humanities research, ethical considerations in research and resources in data gathering/analysis amongst other research skills.

 Through supervision, you will conduct your own independent research project.
 Practice-based research or written dissertations are the main element of assessment, and make up 100% of the assessment for this module.

 Applied Theatre Practices – 60 Credits

-The module explores a range of practice-based workshop techniques and practices and will introduce students to a range of established practitioners working in the field of Applied Theatre, as well as key practices.
-The module enables students to develop their practical skills, and reflect on their development as facilitators of Applied Theatre in a community setting.
+The module explores a range of practice-based workshop techniques and practices and will introduce you to a range of established practitioners working in the field of Applied Theatre, as well as key practices.
+The module will enable you to develop your practical skills, and reflect on your development as facilitators of Applied Theatre in a community setting.

 The assessment for the module includes a written portfolio and practical assessment.
 Practical assessment is an observed workshop and makes up 40% of the module assessment.
 The written portfolio is a reflective document on the work of the modules and the various practices explored.
 The portfolio makes up 60% of the module assessment.

 Critical Concepts in Applied Theatre and Intervention – 30 Credits